|PROFESSIONAL COUNSELING PROGRAM & SCHOOL COUNSELING CONCENTRATION COORDINATOR

 Counselor (NCC) and a Registered Play Therapist-Supervisor (RPT-S).
 She is a past

-president of the Tennessee Association for Counselor Education and Supervision, and
+president of the Tennessee Association for Counselor Education and Supervision, was

-was awarded the Middle TN Counseling Association Counselor of the Year Award for 2004-05
+awarded the Middle TN Counseling Association Counselor of the Year Award for 2004-05,

-research and professional interests are parenting style, adolescent development, family
+Slicker’s research and professional interests are play therapy, parenting style, family

-dysfunction, and play therapy.
-She has made numerous research presentations at professional
+dysfunction, and child/adolescent behavior.
+She has made numerous research presentations

-conferences including APA, NASP, SEPA, and ASCA with research publications in these
+at professional conferences including APA, ACA, NASP, SEPA, ASCA, and APT with research